Aegilops: Ecology

 Some Aegilops are known as weeds.
 A. cylindrica, which is commonly known as jointed goatgrass, infests wheat fields, where it outcompetes wheat plants, reducing yields.
 Its seeds mix with wheat grains at harvest, lowering the quality of the crop.
 It can also harbor pests such as the Russian wheat aphid (Diuraphis noxia) and pathogenic fungi.
 Other Aegilops are weeds of rangeland and wildland habitat.

-Prehistoric use as a wild food source
+Prehistoric wild food source

 During the Mesolithic era, nomadic peoples found goatgrasses (Aegilops) growing wild, along with wild wheats and barleys, and harvested them using bone sickles inset with sharp flakes of flint.
 The harvested plants were left to dry for a few days, then the edible grains were separated out from the rest of the plant material by beating the plants with a wooden flail, or by rolling them against a hard surface.
 The seeds were then carefully singed in the embers of a fire to burn away the remaining non-edible plant material.
 Some grains were accidentally burnt, and since the charred grains do not biodegrade some have been found by modern archeologists.